 "The system, although beset by regular set backs due to funding, is expected to be fully operational by 2012" (Wikipedia article on Customer Account Data Engine, accessed 12-27-2008).

-Under the pen name "Yoshi," a Tokyo man published the first cell phone novel, Deep Love— the story of a teenage prostitute in Tokyo.
+Under the pen name "Yoshi," in 2003 a Tokyo man published the first cell phone novel, Deep Love— the story of a teenage prostitute in Tokyo.
+Deep Love

 "became so popular that it was published as an actual book, with 2.6 million copies sold in Japan, then spun off into a television series, a manga, and a movie.
 The cell phone novel became a hit mainly through word of mouth and gradually started to gain traction in China and South Korea among young adults.
 In Japan, several sites offer large prizes to authors (up to $100,000 US) and purchase the publishing rights to the novel."